 Students who wish to be engineering majors but do not meet the requirements will be admitted to UNC Charlotte as an undeclared student (UCOL) in the University College.
 These students may be considered for admission to the College of Engineering as sophomores by completing the first-year engineering plan of study with a 2.5 cumulative GPA (3.0 cumulative GPA for Mechanical Engineering).

 Dual-Enrolled and Early College High School Students

-High school students who are also taking college courses while enrolled in high school will apply online through the Future 49er Web portal as an incoming Freshman.
+High school students who are also taking college courses while enrolled in high school will apply online through the Future 49er Web portal as incoming First-Year Students.
 Admission decisions will be based on the requirements listed above.
-Dual enrolled and early college high school students are admitted as new freshmen - not as transfer students - independent of the number of college transfer credits earned prior to graduation from high school.
+Dual enrolled and early college high school students are admitted as new first-year students – not as transfer students – independent of the number of college transfer credits earned prior to graduation from high school.
 To see how dual enrollment credits will transfer to UNC Charlotte, see the Transfer Credit Advisor.